Mask Mandate FAQs

 A face covering is considered any cloth, fabric, or similar material that covers both the nose and mouth.

-- CDC Cloth Face Covering PDF English
+- CDC Cloth Face Covering English

 - CDC Revestimiento facial de tela PDF Spanish